lukeod/vampiresurvivors-modding/stage-system.md

 ## Enemy Query and Management

 ### Enemy Search Methods
-The stage system provides efficient methods for finding and managing enemies:
+Based on code analysis, the stage system appears to provide methods for finding and managing enemies:

 ```csharp
 // Distance-based enemy queries